Key Takeaways

 When Does REM Sleep Occur?

-• Stage 4 (REM sleep): Your brain activity in this stage looks similar to how it looks when you are awake.
-You experience a loss of muscle tone, except for your eyes, which move rapidly.
-Your breathing becomes irregular and your heart rate rises.
+• Stage 4 (REM Sleep): Your brain activity in this stage is similar to how it is when you’re awake.
+You experience a loss of most muscle activity, but your eyes move quickly underneath your eyelids.

 A normal sleep cycle graph showing the time spent in N1, N2, N3, and REM stages of sleep.